danielkrupinski/Osiris/README.md

     * **Reveal ranks** - show player ranks in scoreboard in competitive modes
     * **Reveal money** - show enemies' money in scoreboard
     * **Spectator list** - show nicknames of players spectating you
-    * **Watermark** - show cheat name in upper-left screen corner and fps & ping in upper right corner.
+    * **Watermark** - show cheat name in the upper-left screen corner and fps & ping in the upper right corner.
-    * **Fix animation LOD** - fix aimbot inaccuracy for players behind local player
+    * **Fix animation LOD** - fix aimbot inaccuracy for players behind a local player
     * **Fix bone matrix** - correct client bone matrix to be closer to server one
     * **Disable model occlusion** - draw player models even if they are behind thick walls
     * **Kill message** - print message to chat after killing an enemy